Time-Efficient Quantum Many-Body State Synthesis and its Optimization via Warm Start Strategies: Introduction

 There are many approaches to quantum state preparation.
-These methods include adiabatic methods, digital based variational methods and analog or hybrid analog methods.
+These methods include adiabatic methods \cite{Jansen2007, Guo2024, Rai2024, schaller2008adiabatic, Wan2022}, digital based variational methods, analog quantum simulation \cite{Peruzzo2014, Preti2022, Wang2023, Grimsley2024, Watanabe2024, Shen2022, Gokhale2021} and hybrid analog methods \cite{Geier2023, Crescimanna2023, Geier2025, Bhargava2026}.
 The adiabatic and analog methods start with an initial state of a Hamiltonian and gradually evolved towards a target state, whilst also remaining in the ground state throughout.
-However adiabatic methods require that the time scale inversely with spectral energy gaps \cite{lubasch2011adiabatic,farooq2015adiabatic}.
+However adiabatic methods require that the time scale inversely with spectral energy gaps \cite{roland2002quantum,lubasch2011adiabatic,farooq2015adiabatic}.
 The analog methods are better suited to trapped-ion and Rydberg atom simulators, but it can become harder to control the decoherence and noise due to the large timescales.
 There are other techniques proposed such as shortcuts to adiabacity and counteradiabatic driving to overcome the large timescales, however they propose challenges as the quantum fluctuations cause transitions into unwanted final energy states \cite{Calzetta_2018}.
+There are classical methods such as Matrix Peoduct States (MPS) for finding out the entangled ground states for certain Hamiltonians.
+They represent states with area law entanglement entropy efficiently \cite{Eisert2010, Cramer2006, Refael2009, Stephan2011, Malz2024, Marti_2025, Coopmans2024, Schuckert2024, Scarpa2020, Wei2024, Jahromi2021, Verstraete2004, Nakagawa2020}.
+However, when converting a MPS representation to a circuit to create the ground state, one naturally has to convert the tensors to a multi-qubit gate so that multiple ancillary qubits are required depending on bond dimension -- in other words, more qubits than those making the ground state are necessary.
+Moreover, this then naturally require a sequence of gate evolutions acting on the ancillary qubits.